5 Grounding Techniques to Connect with Yourself & Feel Good

 It’s also a great educational tool if you have kids.
 They might even eat more veggies when they grow it on their own!

 Similar to the moment when you make your own food from scratch rather than buying ready made or processed food you have no idea what the producer put into.
 It might take more time, but again, it’ll pay off in the long run and give you a sense of pride and independence.
 Be the master of your health.

 5- surround urself with good vibes: declutter your home , minimize stuff around you, get rid of toxins in the home, cut back on social activities to the core for a while.
 The same goes for friends.
 You become who you hang out with.
 Maybe it’s good to reconsider some ‘old’ habits and push reboot.
 A good way to clear the air and get good things flowing is through a room diffuser and essential oils.
 Get yourself a bunch of organic oils that envelop you.

 Oils that work for me – peppermint, rosemary, orange, palo santo – oxygenate brain, feel fresh, light, clear thoughts.
 When it comes to decluttering – you might want to join the Mega Swap (check it on facebook) and read up on Sarah Furuya’s take on this topic.

-Ok I did say 5 points but there is a sexy six.
+Ok I did say 5 points but there is a sexy 6.
 Don’t forget to have sex!
 Good sex (only) balances hormones & releases happy thoughts.
-Make sure you stay tuned on Guy Roulier’s article on natural stimulants, coming up soon.
-And get your V-magic online.
-In the mean time, eat oysters, dark chocolate, wear those nice undies rather then keep them for a ‘special’ occasion, take time with your partner, be present perfect and forget the dishes for the night.
+Get your V-magic sorted, eat oysters, dark chocolate, wear those nice undies rather then keep them for ‘overly special’ occasions, take time with your partner, be present perfect and forget the dishes for the night.